 - Gear restrictions and operational requirements to minimize bycatch.

-West Coast commercial fishermen catch a small portion of the mahimahi harvest; catch here is mostly recreational.
-U.S. commercial fisheries in the western and central Pacific harvest the majority of our mahimahi—in 2011, Hawaii fishermen harvested more than 1.4 million pounds of mahimahi.
+West Coast commercial fishermen catch a small portion of the mahimahi harvest and that catch is mostly recreational.
+U.S. commercial fisheries in the western and central Pacific harvest the majority of U.S. mahimahi.
+In 2012, Hawaii fishermen harvested more than 2 million pounds of mahimahi, and more than 1.5 million pounds in 2013.

-Mahimahi caught in the Hawaiian commercial fishery was worth more than $4 million in 2011.
+Mahimahi caught in the Hawaiian commercial fishery was worth more than $5 million in 2012 and more than $4 million in 2013.
+Mahimahi is also imported into the United States.
 Ecuador, Peru, and Taiwan are the leading suppliers of mahimahi to the U.S. market.

 Mahimahi are a popular recreational fish.
 Off the West Coast, recreational fishermen are allowed to catch 10 mahimahi per person per day.

-Mahimahi has a sweet, mildly pronounced flavor.
+Mahimahi has a sweet, mild flavor.
 For a milder flavor, trim away darker portions of the meat.
 Mahimahi is lean and fairly firm with large, moist flakes.
-The raw flesh is pinkish to grayish-white, though dark along the lateral line.
+The raw flesh is pinkish to grayish-white, although along the lateral line the flesh is dark.
 When cooked, the meat is off-white.
-Mahimahi has a thick skin that should be removed before cooking.
-(Seafood Business, 2011)
+The thick skin of mahimahi should be removed before cooking.

 Mahimahi is available year round.
-However, in Hawaii, most of the fish are caught from March to May and September to November.
+In Hawaii most of the fish are caught from March to May and September to November.

 Mahimahi is low in saturated fat and is a good source of vitamin B12, phosphorus, and potassium and a very good source of protein, niacin, vitamin B6, and selenium.